 It’s time to get tracking.

-Over the last year, our marketing team has worked diligently to transition more than 60 eCommerce and non-eCommerce clients from UA to GA4.
-Along the way, we’ve learned some tips and tricks for a smooth migration that captures everything a business needs to bring from Universal Analytics.
+Over the last few years, our analytics team has transitioned more than 50 eCommerce and non-eCommerce clients from UA to GA4.
+Along the way, we’ve learned some tips and tricks for a smooth migration that captures everything a business needs to bring from Universal Analytics (including the most common errors to watch out for!).

-In today’s guide, we’re sharing that process with you, including a helpful GA4 eCommerce Tracking Toolkit to kickstart your efforts.
+In today’s guide, we’re sharing that process with you, as well as a helpful GA4 eCommerce Tracking Toolkit to help you cover your bases.

 And, if you ever need help with your Google Analytics 4 setup, Inflow is always here to help.
 Contact us today for an account audit, customized training sessions, or other GA4 services to meet your team’s needs.